Ripen Figs! 7 Tips to Boost Fig Tree Harvests in Cold Climates

 Look for fig varieties with a main crop that ripens early.

-The “main crop” figs are the ones that form on wood from the current season.
-My favourite is Ronde de Bordeaux.
+The “main crop” figs are the figs that form on wood from the current season.

 3. Grow a Fig Bush